Stabilizer Code-Generic Universal Fault-Tolerant Quantum Computation: Controlled by GSCH, Modified Stabilizers

-Take, for example, a data encoding $C1 = GSC_{3,3}$.
-After performing the controlled flip logical gate controlled by the $s0$ subregister of the helper, the symplectic representation of the large code is shown in Tab.~\ref{tab:symplectic-large-code}.
-The additional errors to correct in this example, besides the errors that each partition could correct alone, are $\{Z_k X_j : 0 \leq k < 6 \land j \in \{0, 3, 6\} \}$.
-As a further example, the error $Z_0,X_9$ would produce a syndrome where only $g_6$ measures 1.
-This is because $g_{12}$ will measure 0, as it anticommutes with both errors.
+Take, for example, a $\mathcal{Q}_1$ code of $GSC_{3,3}$.
+After performing a logical controlled-NOT gate controlled by the $\mathcal{S}_0$ subregister of the helper, the symplectic representation of the large code is shown in Tab.~\ref{tab:symplectic-large-code}.
+As a syndrome example, the error $Z_0,X_9$ would produce a syndrome where only $g_6$ measures 1.